CHECKING IN: The Lodge at Primland

 The YUM:

 Food here is straightforward in a good way.
 The central restaurant, Leatherflower, offers up seasonal ingredients, regional influence and dishes that are satisfying without trying to prove a point.
 Dinner tends to be a slower affair, especially if you’ve spent the day outside, and it’s easy to settle in for longer than planned.
+For more casual fare head to Laurel Bar, or discover Southern food at it’s best at the Stable Saloon (don’t miss that pimento cheese!)
 Food in the form of experience is available around the property, including a foraging lesson and seasonal featured chefs that will cook up local fare.

 Whet Your Whistle: Go for 'The Snoot' with bourbon, apple, maple, and smoked Virginia cherry bitters.